-- 1. When caring for patients with cancer and pulmonary oligometastases, pulmonary metastasectomy (PM) should be considered within a multidisciplinary team (MDT) and carefully individualized. - 2.
-In oncologically and medically appropriate nonsmall cell lung cancer (NSCLC) patients, tissue from PM should be sent for genomic/molecular analysis, including programmed death-ligand 1, to guide future therapies. - 3.
-In oncologically and medically appropriate patients, PM can be considered with a preference for minimally invasive surgery (MIS) because of shortened postoperative recovery and lessened effect on quality of life. - 4.
-If goals of R0 and pulmonary parenchymal sparing are not accomplishable by MIS but lend themselves to open approaches (thoracotomy, sternotomy, or clam shell), open techniques are appropriate. - 5.
-Pneumonectomy to accomplish PM is discouraged except in carefully selected patients undergoing MDT management. - 6.
-Although the absolute number of pulmonary metastases is not a direct contraindication to PM, candidate selection for PM is best suited to patients harboring 3 or fewer pulmonary metastases. - 7.
-Lymph node (LN) sampling/dissection concomitant with PM should be considered, because pulmonary metastasis accompanied by mediastinal LN metastasis predicts poor survival.

-- 8. Thermal ablation or stereotactic ablative body radiotherapy (SABR) is reasonable therapy for patients with pulmonary oligometastases, particularly for patients considered high risk for resection or who refuse resection. - 9.
+- When caring for patients with cancer and pulmonary oligometastases, pulmonary metastasectomy (PM) should be considered within a multidisciplinary team (MDT) and carefully individualized. - 2.
+In oncologically and medically appropriate non-small cell lung cancer (NSCLC) patients, tissue from PM should be sent for genomic/molecular analysis including PD-L1 to guide future therapies. - 3.
+In oncologically and medically appropriate patients, PM can be considered with a preference for minimally invasive surgery (MIS) due to shortened postoperative recovery and lessened impact on quality of life. - 4.
+If goals of RO and pulmonary parenchymal sparing are not accomplishable via MIS but loan themselves to open approaches (thoracotomy/sternotomy/clam shell), open techniques are appropriate. - 5.
+Pneumonectomy to accomplish PM is discouraged except in carefully selected patients undergoing multidisciplinary management. - Although absolute number of pulmonary metastases is not a direct contraindication to PM, candidate selection for PM is best suited to patients harboring ≤ 3 pulmonary metastases. - 7.
+LN sampling / dissection concomitant with PM should be considered since pulmonary metastasis accompanied by mediastinal LN metastasis predict poor survival. - 8.
+Thermal ablation or stereotactic ablative body radiotherapy (SABR) is reasonable therapy for patients with pulmonary oligometastases particularly for patients considered high-risk for resection or refuse resection. - 9.
 Outside of clinical research, isolated lung perfusion is not warranted for management of pulmonary metastases. - 10.
-In colorectal cancer patients, PM can be considered within an MDT construct with systemic therapy before or after PM. - 11.
-In renal cell carcinoma patients, PM can be considered within an MDT construct. - 12.
-In malignant melanoma patients, PM can be considered within an MDT construct. - 13.
-In sarcoma patients, PM can be considered within an MDT construct. - 14.
-PM in management of primary head and neck cancer can be considered in the context of a disease-free interval (DFI) exceeding 12 months, ability to completely resection, and absence of LN metastases. - 15.
-When managing nonseminomatous germ cell tumors (NSGCTs), PM is indicated for all residual lung abnormalities ≥ 10 mm after platin-based chemotherapy with normalized serum tumor markers (STMs) suspected of containing teratoma. - 16.
-When managing NSCGTs, contralateral lung abnormalities can be observed if histology of unilateral PM demonstrates complete tumor necrosis.
+In colorectal cancer patients, PM can be considered within a MDT construct with systemic therapy before or after PM. - 11.
+In renal cell carcinoma patients, PM can be considered within a MDT construct. - 12.
+In malignant melanoma patients, PM can be considered within a MDT construct. - 13.
+In sarcoma patients, PM can be considered within a MDT construct.